hiei2716/fleamarket_sample_76a/README.md

 |buyer_id|integer|

 ### Association
-- belongs_to :user, optional: true
+- belongs_to :user
 - has_many :comments
 - has_many :images
 - belongs_to :brand
 - belongs_to :category
-- has_many :images, dependent: :destroy accepts_nested_attributes_for :images, allow_destroy: true
+- has_many :images, dependent: :destroy
 - belongs_to_active_hash :prefecture
 - belongs_to_active_hash :category
 - belongs_to_active_hash :brand